1943 Brown Bears football team

 The 1943 Brown Bears football team represented Brown University during the 1943 college football season.

 In their third and final season under head coach Jacob N. "Skip" Stahley, the Bears compiled a 5–3 record, and outscored opponents 194 to 180.
 D.G.
 Savage Jr. was the team captain.

+In the final Litkenhous Ratings, Brown ranked 96th among the nation's college and service teams with a rating of 67.2.

-Brown played its home games at Brown Stadium on the East Side of Providence, Rhode Island.
+Brown played its home games at Brown Stadium on the east side of Providence, Rhode Island.